 You can tell that a building has sections of varying heights based on the shadows on the satellite image (and by the walls, if they are visible).
 But it's not always possible to enter the height of a building based on a satellite image.
-If available, panoramas can help you figure out how a particular building is constructed so you can draw it accurately.
-For example, the panorama below helps determine the heights of this building's various sections (not all parts of the building are drawn on the map to the right):
+If available, panoramas can help you figure out how complicated buildings are constructed so you can draw them accurately.
+Here is an example of how to draw this type of building (not all parts of the building are drawn on the map to the right):

 In rural areas, buildings tend to be low-rise and there is less of a problem with outlines being displaced.
 Rural areas present their own challenges though, as building contours are often small and less detailed on satellite images.

 That's why it's important to handle each situation individually, or else one might not distinguish a home, which should be drawn on the map (see the green arrows) from a free-standing garage, which should not be included (see the red arrow):

 For more information about drawing houses, see 3.4.
 Buildings

 Depending on the level of illumination on Earth's surface at the moment the image was captured, as well as how detailed the image is and what type of surface is covering motorways and railways, lines on the image may appear in different colors or shadings: